Authorization to sell or use pesticides

 Before using any pesticides, find out which authorization is required for your specific situation.
 Please refer to the sector review paper to help determine which authorization you need.

-Before you submit an application, first confirm whether you need a licence:
+Before you apply, first confirm that you need a licence:

 In general, confirmations are necessary for large-scale industrial operations.
-If a confirmation is required, a Pest Management Plan must be prepared and subjected to public and First Nation consultation.
-Only then can it be registered with the Ministry.
+If confirmation is required, a Pest Management Plan must be prepared and subjected to public consultation and First Nation engagement.
+Only then can it be registered with the ministry.